hapticdata/Sketchplate/README.md

 Contributions are welcome and much-appreciated, here are a list of some of the features anticipated for Sketchplate:

 * _User-contributed hooks_.
 Currently the hooks system is part of the core library.
 I anticipate that in the future there will be an installed 'hooks' folder next to the 'templates' folder and there can be user-defined hooks available within sketchplate's options.
+* _Template-specific hooks_ sitting along side the `template` folder in a template, there will be a `hooks` folder with template-specific hooks to be called everytime a project is generated with that template.
+These will be specified in a `hooks` property in the template.json

 Sketchplate was initiated by [Kyle Phillips](http://haptic-data.com) on April 8th, 2012